harrylaou/advanced-react-redux-exercise/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

 2. Create a promise middleware to teach store's dispatch how to understand promises.
+2. b.
 Then move the api call the (fetch function) in the /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js

 3. Refactor the middleware so it implements a middleware chain